 5.1 ASR System

-In ASR system, we generate invert table from ASR results.
-After analyzing the topics, document retrieval is applied based on the query words user selected for each topic.
+In ASR system, we generate invert table from LIMSI's ASR transcription [Gauvain02].
+After analyzing the topics, document retrieval is applied based on the query words selected for each topic by user.

 5.2 Color Histogram System